Satarifard/CWYK-Olfboost/README.md

 Task 1 performance may be limited by descriptor coverage and how well features capture non-linear structure–perception relationships.
 Task 2’s lack of concentration input may limit performance where intensity–quality interactions are strong.

-## Authors Statement
-LS and VS contributed equally to this work.
-VS developed model for Task 1 and LS developed model for Task 2.

 ## References
 [1] DREAM Olfactory Mixtures Prediction Challenge 2025.
-Project SynID: syn64743570 [2] Keller, A., et al. Science, 355(6327):820–826, 2017.
+Project SynID: syn64743570

+[2] Keller, A., et al. Science, 355(6327):820–826, 2017.

 [3] Lee, B.K., et al. Science, 381(6661):999–1006, 2023.

 [4] Sisson, L., et al. ACS Omega, 10(9):8980–8992, 2025.